vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/cis-benchmark/cis-benchmark.md

 | FAIL
 | 4.3.1.
 Ensure that the kube-proxy metrics service is bound to localhost
 | Automated
-| Соответствие требованию влияет на работу аддона Kube Prometheus Stack
+| Compliance with the requirement affects the operation of the Kube Prometheus Stack addon

 4+| **5.
 Kubernetes Policies**